 Online communications can occur instantly, but it is fleeting and fickle.
 It does not build a relationship.

 Consistency is key.
 When they see how you engage, they begin to notice you, follow you and engage with you.
 Engaging consistently helps pave a way to building relationships and credibility.

 When you post a motivational quote, a funny photo, or a question and when people engage, bank on it right away.
 REPLY!
 When engaging, it can relay a message that you value and acknowledge their contribution.

 People like to be recognized.

-As a business, it’s quite easy to get marketing.
-Make sure you understand SOCIAL marketing.
+It’s easy to “get” marketing.
+Make sure you understand SOCIAL marketing, however.
 No trick.
-No hack.
-Be social.
+No special sauce.